EOSPowerNetwork/system-epn/contracts/system/interface/Donations.md

 # Donations tables
 Multi-index tables related to the drafting and signing of Donation contracts.
+_Todo: - Review these schemas, this document is outdated_

 ## Interface: Struct Donation
 * Scope: Owner (Drafter of the donation pays the RAM cost for the donations table)